-P&G: Fiscal 3Q Earnings Snapshot
+P&G reports flat 3Q profit, buys Merck unit

 - Metals-forging firm near Boeing Field closing after 8 decades so real estate can be sold

+President and CEO David Taylor said the company is facing a challenging “macro environment” and that markets that it operates within are being transformed.

+Looking ahead, the company adjusted its earnings guidance and now expects a 6 percent to 8 percent boost.
+Previously it forecast a 5 percent boost at the low end of the range.

 P&G shares have fallen 15 percent since the beginning of the year, while the Standard & Poor’s 500 index has increased slightly more than 1 percent.
-The stock has declined 14 percent in the last 12 months.
+In morning trading, shares slipped 2.9 percent to $75.25.

-This story was generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
+Elements of this story were generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
 Access a Zacks stock report on PG at https://www.zacks.com/ap/PG